-Stu dent's Name: 1.
-Which semester are you entering in the Radiology Program?
-2. Where were your previous rotations and how long at each site?
-3. Which positioning skills have you had up to this point?
+Stu ident's Name: Which semester are you entering in the Radiology Program?
+Where were your previous rotations and how long at each site?
+Which positioning skills have you had up to this point?
 4. Which positioning skills will you be taught this semester?
-5. Which procedures do you feel comfortable performing?
+5. Which procedures do you feel most/least comfortable performing?
 6. List the competencies that you need to be checked off during this rotation.
-7. What are you looking forward to most about this rotation?
+7. Do you need your CT or Angio rotation?
+8. What are you looking forward to most about this rotation?